jugglinmike/command-the-command-line/src/material/command-invocation/index.md

      1 This is the first line of just-another-file.txt$ 2 This is the second line of the file!$
+     3 The file only has three lines, and this is the last one!$ vm$ cat --show-ends --number my-normal-file.txt
+     1 This is the first line of just-another-file.txt$ 2 This is the second line of the file!$
      3 The file only has three lines, and this is the last one!$ vm$
 ```

 ???

 Multiple options can be specified at the same time.
+If the effect of the
+options are independent (like in `--number` and `--show-ends` for the `cat`
+utility), then you can usually list them in whatever order you like.
+However,
+the order may matter in some cases; when in doubt, check the utility's
+documentation.

 ---